datacats/datacats/docs/guide.rst

     datacats shell catstown

 Where ``catstown`` is your datacats environment name.
-The shell will immediately drop you inside your project directory, and it will activate the ``virtualenv``.
+The shell will immediately drop you inside your source directory, and it will activate the ``virtualenv``.
-The shell is useful if you want to run admin ``paster`` tasks such as database migrations, or you simply want to poke around your CKAN instance.
+The shell is useful if you want to run admin ``paster`` tasks such as database migrations, or you simply want to poke around your CKAN site.

 Paster Commands
 ---------------